Coder731/Portfolio_Project_1/README.md

 High Contrast
 ## Browser Compatibility
 - Box-shadow inset parameter not used, as only partially supported on Internet Explorer 9.
+- Browser Compatibility: inset not used as shorthand for positioning top right bottom left as no support for functionality in Edge, Internet Explorer, Opera Android or Samsung Internet.
 - Browser Compatibility: hsl CSS property, alpha parameter: Internet Explorer Browser does not support alpha parameter in hsl hue staturation lightness property in CSS Stylesheets.

 ## Color Scheme